soundpress/RulesOfNYC/docs/c06/index.rst

 *§ 1-16 Asbestos Investigator Certificate.* ::

-(a) (1) No individual shall engage in building survey and hazard assessment for asbestos unless that individual is certified as an asbestos investigator by the department.
+(a) (1) No individual shall engage in a building survey for asbestos unless that individual is certified as an asbestos investigator by the department.

-   (2) A non-certified individual may participate in an asbestos survey being conducted by a NYC certified investigator only if such individual works in the presence of the investigator and under his/her direct and continuing supervision.
+   (2) An individual not certified by the department may assist in an asbestos survey being conducted by a NYC certified asbestos investigator only if such individual works in the presence of the investigator and under his/her direct and continuing supervision.
+Non-certified individuals may not collect bulk samples as described in paragraph 3 of this subdivision.

-   (3) The investigator shall assume that some or all of the areas investigated contain ACM, and for each area that is not assumed to contain ACM, collect and submit for analysis bulk samples in accordance with 15 RCNY §§ 1-36, 1-37 and 1-44 and EPA publications 560/5-85-024 and 560/5-85-030A, and 40 C.F.R.
-Part 763.86.

 (b) The department shall qualify applicants to be asbestos investigators.
-The applicant shall satisfy one of the following five sets of conditions:
+The applicant must both submit documentation of successful completion of a 8 hour minimum introductory blueprint-reading course or any applicable building design and construction training or certification as established by the department and posted on the DEP website and satisfy one of the following five sets of conditions:

-   (1) A registered design professional, a certified industrial hygienist or a certified safety professional shall submit a copy of licensing credentials or certification.
+   (1) A registered design professional, a certified industrial hygienist or a certified safety professional shall submit a copy of licensing or certification and documentation of six months post-graduate experience in building survey for asbestos.

-   (2) A graduate from an accredited college or university possessing a doctorate or master's degree in architecture, engineering, environmental science, environmental health science, occupational health and safety, industrial hygiene or related environmental science shall submit a copy of the degree and documentation of six months post-graduate experience in building survey/hazard assessment for asbestos.
+   (2) A graduate from an accredited college or university possessing a doctorate or master's degree in architecture, engineering, occupational health and safety, industrial hygiene or related science must submit a copy of the degree and documentation of six months post-graduate experience in building survey for asbestos indicating specific addresses at which the graduate performed such building surveys.

-   (3) A graduate from an accredited college or university possessing a bachelor's degree in architecture, engineering, environmental science, environmental health science, occupational health and safety, industrial hygiene or a related environmental science shall submit a copy of the degree and documentation of one year post-graduate experience in building survey/hazard assessment for asbestos.
+   (3) A graduate from an accredited college or university possessing a bachelor's degree in architecture, engineering, occupational health and safety, industrial hygiene or a related science must submit a copy of the degree and documentation of one year post-graduate experience in building survey for asbestos indicating specific addresses at which the graduate performed such building surveys.

-   (4) A graduate from an accredited college or university possessing an associate's degree in architecture, engineering technology, environmental health, public health, industrial health, applied science and technology or a related environmental science shall submit a copy of the degree and documentation of one year post-graduate experience in building survey/hazard assessment for asbestos and an additional two years of building survey-related experience.
+   (4) A graduate from an accredited college or university possessing an associate's degree in architecture, engineering, environmental health, public health, industrial health, or a related science must submit a copy of the degree and documentation of two years post-graduate experience in conducting building surveys for asbestos, indicating specific addresses at which the graduate performed such building surveys and an additional two years of experience in any other type of building surveys of a technical nature including structural, mechanical, or electrical, is required.

-   (5) An individual with extensive experience in asbestos investigation on a professional level shall submit documentation demonstrating two years of experience in building survey/hazard assessment for asbestos and an additional three years of other building survey-related experience.
+   (5) An individual with extensive experience in asbestos investigation on a professional level must submit documentation demonstrating three years of experience conducting building surveys for asbestos indicating specific addresses at which the individual performed such building surveys and an additional three years of other experience in any other type of building surveys of a technical nature including structural, mechanical, or electrical is required.
+Additionally, such an individual must possess a four-year high school diploma or its educational equivalent, approved by a State's Department of Education.

 (c) The department shall issue an asbestos investigator certificate in the form of a photo identification card which shall be valid for two years from the date of issuance to qualified applicants who submit the following: